ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 - It is possible to read and write a specified set of registers from individual detector modules from EPICS PVs.
 This set is statically configurable per-instrument.
 - We increase the risk of architectural 'shortcuts' being taken later which, if taken, would adversely impact maintainability.
 - The `kafka_dae_control` repository becomes more complicated, as it now hosts the source code for two independent processes, which happen to share some functionality and architectural approaches.
+- Diagnostic functionality is isolated from core DAE control functionality through process-level separation, reducing the likelihood that detector diagnostic failures will impact routine instrument operations.